lwperrin/projet_web/README.md

 ## Run the server

-To run the server, be sure you have all the required packages installed (see [requirements.txt](requirements.txt)).
-Then jus run `python source/manage.py runserver`
+To run the server, be sure you have all the required packages installed (see [requirements.txt](requirements.txt)) and the data folder at the root.
+You can perform `python source/manage.py initialize-server` to initialize the database, and then just run the server with `python source/manage.py runserver`.

 ## How the site works